-MANTRA is an abbreviation for the Anthropological Analysis Unit at Moesgaard (in Danish: Moesgaards ANTRopologiske Analyseenhed).
+MANTRA is an abbreviation for the Moesgård Anthropological Research Analysis (in Danish: Moesgaards ANTRopologiske Analyseenhed).

-MANTRA is a university-based analysis unit attached to Aarhus University, collaborating with private and public organisations.
-For instance, we are involved in development projects of all kinds.
-MANTRA provides tailored anthropological analyses of any issues that you want to know more about.
+MANTRA is a university-based analysis unit attached to Aarhus University, collaborating with private and public organisations providing tailored anthropological analyses.
 At MANTRA we are always on the look-out for possible research and education perspectives in project partnerships.
 As far as possible, we include researchers and students in the projects we carry out.

 MANTRA provides guidance and feedback in all aspects of anthropology, collaboration and research.
-Clients can commission us for analysis and consulting services in all areas of our expertise.
-We can also take part in co-financed research and collaboration projects.
+Clients can (to a limmitet extend) commission us for analysis and consulting services.
+We primarily engage in collaborative, co-financed research and research based innovation projects.

-For each project, MANTRA hand-picks the best professional anthropologists possessing the particular academic competences which are relevant for your particular project.
+For each project, MANTRA hand-picks the best professional anthropologists possessing the particular academic competences which are relevant for our particular collaboration project.

 For instance, your organisation might want to communicate more directly with a particular target group.
 Or you may need to understand an issue from the point of view of various groups of people with a view to gaining a multifaceted basis for making decisions.
 You might want to identify the reasons for internal conflicts within an organisation or conflicts between external partners.
 And finally, your organisation might want to understand and predict the demands and preferences of its clients in order to communicate with them more directly – for instance in connection with market planning and product development.